Coldensjo/tfs_vscode_snippets/README.md

 # VSCode LUA Snippets Installation & Merging Guide

-This guide will walk you through how to install LUA snippets in VSCode and how to merge different snippets using a Python script.
+This guide will walk you through how to install snippets in VSCode and how to merge different snippets using a Python script.

 ## How to Install Snippets in VSCode